Amish in Michigan: 2024 Guide (50+ Communities)

 Later, these Swiss settlers to Centreville were joined by PA German-ethnicity Amish from Lagrange County to the south.
 Today’s community is comprised of descendants from these two distinct Amish ethnic groups.

-Today, Centreville has ties with the much larger Amish settlement at Lagrange and Elkhart Counties, just south of the border in Indiana.
+Today, Centreville has ties with the much larger Amish settlement at LaGrange and Elkhart Counties, just south of the border in Indiana.
 Churches in the two communities are in fellowship with one another.
 Amishmen from the Centreville community travel daily to work in the region’s RV factories, returning home to Michigan at the end of their shifts.

 With increasing ties to the world has also come increasing technological change.
 Karen Johnson-Weiner notes this change in Train Up a Child: Old Order Amish and Mennonite Schools.
 Amish in the Centreville community have accepted phones to a greater degree, allowing them in phone booths and in some businesses.
 Additionally, bicycles have been allowed in some church districts, as well as rubber tires on large wagons.

-Johnson-Weiner notes further ties in education between the two communities, with female teachers from Centreville teaching and living in the Elkhart/Lagrange settlement, and returning home for the weekend.
+Johnson-Weiner notes further ties in education between the two communities, with female teachers from Centreville teaching and living in the Elkhart/LaGrange settlement, and returning home for the weekend.

 Centreville Amish, in addition to working in the RV factories to the south, contribute to Michigan’s economy as well.
 Some Centerville Amish operate dairy farms.
 Others run small businesses such as furniture, fabric, and vinyl shops (read more about Michigan Amish furniture businesses).
 As the largest Amish settlement in Michigan, Centreville also has a modest tourist industry.

-Branch County is home to 5 distinct Amish settlements, making it one of the most heavily-settled parts of Michigan.
-Amish communities can be found at Quincy (1977, 6 districts), Bronson (1971, 1 district), Reading/Hillsdale (1979, 2 districts), Coldwater/Kinderhook (2004, 1 district), and in California Township (1960, 5 districts).
+Branch County in southern Michigan is home to three distinct Amish settlements, including two of the state’s largest, making it one of the most heavily-Amish-settled parts of Michigan.
+Amish communities can be found at Quincy (1977, 710 Amish), Bronson (1971, 1 district), Reading/Hillsdale (1979, 2 districts), Coldwater/Kinderhook (2004, 250 Amish), and in California Township (1960, 1,600 Amish).
+The California Township group is the second-largest community in the state – a very plain settlement known as Swartzentruber Amish.

 One of the settlements, that of Quincy, is a Swiss Amish settlement, founded by Amish from Norfolk, New York (with roots in the large Swiss Amish community in Allen County, Indiana).
-Quincy is at present the second-largest Amish settlement in Michigan, and with 6 church districts has an Amish population of roughly 800.

 Mio, site of present and past Amish settlement

 One of the older Michigan Amish settlements is found at Mio in Oscoda County.
-This community of 3 church districts was founded in 1970.
+This community of three church districts was founded in 1970.
 However, Amish had previously lived at Mio for over half a century.
 The original Amish community at Mio was founded in 1900 by Amish from Geauga County, Ohio.

 These pioneer farmers to the region settled on land formerly covered by thick forests.
 Amish historian David Luthy notes that local land agents attracted both Old Order Amish and more progressive Amish-Mennonites to the region through advertisements in the widely-read Sugarcreek Budget newspaper.
 Luthy states that their efforts met with great success: “Few, if any settlements grew as rapidly as did the one in Oscoda County” (Settlements that Failed, Luthy, p184).